 And if you’re in the mood for even more culinary variety, don’t miss the Tivoli Food Hall, filled with 14 stalls that emphasize a fast-gourmet approach to noshing.
 Hallernes Smorrebrod satisfies your craving for Denmark’s famous open-faced sandwich.
 Other choices feature Italian, French, Icelandic, Mexican and numerous Asian-influenced stalls.
 Some of the stalls sell cocktails and wine and there’s a common area of tables.

 More than an amusement park

-It is Tivoli’s authentic olde-world charm that is the secret to its success.
-The fusion of amusement park, botanical gardens, gourmet dining options underscored by over 150 years of history makes Tivoli so undeniably European, and light years away from anything you might find on the other side of the pond.
+It is Tivoli’s authentic old-world charm that is the secret to its success.
+The fusion of amusement park, botanical gardens, and gourmet dining options underscored by over 150 years of history makes Tivoli so undeniably European, and light years away from anything you might find on the other side of the pond.
 And it is easy to see why Disney was so enamored with Tivoli.

-Stroll to the centre of the park and you’ll find yourself surrounded by flowers and green open spaces – both of which are apparent in Bill Evans’ elegant landscaping work for Disney.
+Stroll to the center of the park and you’ll find yourself surrounded by flowers and green open spaces – both of which are apparent in Bill Evans’ elegant landscaping work for Disney.
 Yet, while the Northern European precursor is every bit as busy as Disney, there is a sense of order and acquiescence that is sadly lacking from its American cousin.
 For me, having visited Tivoli so many times, accompanied on various trips by god-daughters, my husband, and friends I met onboard, this is the fundamental difference between not just Tivoli Gardens and Disneyland, but Tivoli and any other amusement destination in the world.